 Personally, I am more than happy to enjoy some relative peace and quiet on a plane to just read a book (that is like an old fashion Kindle but on paper) or watch a movie on the inflight entertainment system.
 The rest of the world can survive without getting in touch with me every 5 minutes.

-Can you send a text message on a plane?
+Can you text on a plane?

 As most people know, it is a requirement, by law, to have your phone either powered off or set in Airplane or Flight Mode when taxiing, during take-off, landing and also while in the air.
 If you forget, the flight attendants are certain to remind you.